 ADHD And Serotonin: What Science Says About The Link

-Typically characterized by symptoms of inattention, hyperactivity, and impulsivity, attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder affecting approximately 129 million children and adolescents and 366 million adults worldwide
+Typically characterized by symptoms of inattention, hyperactivity, and impulsivity, attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder affecting approximately 129 million children and adolescents and 366 million adults worldwide.

 While the exact cause of ADHD remains elusive, researchers speculate that it may be a combination of genetics, environmental factors, and brain physiology, including neurotransmitter function in the brain.
 Serotonin has emerged as a possible player in understanding the neurochemistry underlying ADHD.

 Often called the "feel-good" neurotransmitter, serotonin is primarily associated with mood control, sleep, and sexual desire.
-Serotonin may also play a role in appetite and cognitive function.
+Serotonin may also play a key role in appetite and cognitive function.
 Differences in serotonin levels may contribute to ADHD symptoms, but common treatments like therapy and lifestyle changes are often effective in managing the effects of the disorder.

 What role does serotonin play in attention-deficit hyperactivity disorder (ADHD)?